--the red dot sight not good enough for hunting; most likely needs upgrading
+-the red dot sight not good enough for hunting; it most likely needs upgrading

--older design and technology; if you’re looking for more modern equipment in the same class and approximately same budget, check out the newest best-selling model Barnett Whitetail Hunter II
+-older design and technology; if you’re looking for more modern equipment in the same class and approximately the same budget, check out the newest best-selling model Barnett Whitetail Hunter II.

 Who it’s best for:

-The Jackal is an entry-level crossbow, ideal for the ones who don’t want to spend a fortune.
+The Jackal is an entry-level crossbow, ideal for those who don’t want to spend a fortune.
 Great features for both target practice and hunting at an affordable price, beginners and seasoned hunters alike.
-Preferred by experienced hunters as well for excellent features at a very low price.
+Preferred by experienced hunters as well for excellent features at a meager price.

 #2.
 Barnett Quad 400 Crossbow – Best for speed & accuracy at an affordable price

 Update: The Quad 400 is no longer readily available on the market.
-Instead, check out the latest crossbow in the Quad family.
+Instead, check out the other crossbow in the Quad family.

 ✅ Video – Watch a short video review

-This one is an older and very popular compound model as well, still available to purchase.
-The Quad 400 is a compound bow that has been an all-time favorite, very versatile all -around.
+This one is an older and trendy compound model as well, still available to purchase.
+The Quad 400 is a compound bow that has been an all-time favorite, very versatile all-around.
 It has been completely redesigned with improved materials and added features to maintain its favorite status among hunters.
-It has been designed with speed and accuracy in delivering the bolt.
+It has the speed and accuracy in delivering the bolt.

 One notable innovation in the Quad 400 is the lightweight gas-assist composite stock, never seen before.
 It also comes with a cocking device attachment, integrated with the crossbow.

-It comes in a package which includes the Quad 400 crossbow, quick detach quiver, and three 22-inch arrows.
+It comes in a package that includes the Quad 400 crossbow, quick detach quiver, and three 22-inch arrows.